NLnetLabs/routinator/source/data-processing.rst

 Note that even if unknown objects are accepted, they must appear in the manifest and the hash over their content must match the one given in the manifest.
-If the hash does not match, the CA and all its objects are still rejected.
+If the hash does not match, the Certificate Authority (CA) and all its objects are still rejected.

 ROAs and VRPs
 """""""""""""